Privacy Protection via Joint Real and Reactive Load Shaping in Smart Grids: System Model

-We use the Global Tilted Irradiance (GTI) data collected in the Alderville region of Canada~\cite{canada_2020} to approximate the PV energy.
-In this data set, Global Horizontal Irradiance (GHI) and GTI data were collected over four different days with different weather conditions.
-The data was measured once every in $1~\rm ms$ and averaged over minutely intervals.
+We use the global tilted irradiance (GTI) data collected in the Alderville region of Canada~\cite{canada_2020} to account for the PV energy generation.
+In this data set, global horizontal irradiance (GHI) and GTI data are available through four different days with different weather conditions.
+The irradiance data was measured once at each ms and averaged over minutely intervals.
 The dataset provides measurements from 24 individual sensors located in close proximity.

-Based on this GTI data, four irradiance scenarios are generated in this study.
-In particular, we assign the same probability ($\rho_{rs}=0.25$) to each scenario since a historic dataset to infer the probability of each weather condition is not available in~\cite{canada_2020}.
-Consequently, the power generated by the PV generator in each scenario is obtained by using the irradiance-to-power conversion function~\cite{mazidi2014Integrated} with respect to the GTI values of the sensors averaged for each day as
+Based on this GTI data, four solar irradiance scenarios are generated.
+Since a historical dataset to infer the probability of weather conditions is not available, we assume that each scenario has an equal probability of $\rho_{rs}$.
+Consequently, the power generated by the PV generator under each scenario is obtained by using the irradiance-to-power conversion function~\cite{mazidi2014Integrated} as: